Digital Nomad Life in Japan

 When we asked people living in Japan about club and activities where newcomers can meet others, they responded:

 "Aikido or any other martial arts activities.
 SCUBA diving through a certified instructor, there are plenty on island to sort through.
 If you have the talent to coach kids or referee any sport activities you will enjoy that as well.
-All over this island coaches and referees are always needed," explained one expat living in Okinawa, Japan.
+All over this island coaches and referees are always needed," remarked one foreigner who made the move to Okinawa.

 What is life like in Japan?